 Understanding the Concept of Money Multiplier

-It is the maximum limit to which money supply can be affected by bringing changes in the amount of money deposits deposited by the people in the market.
-The effect of money multiplier can be seen in commercial banks of the economy.
-The commercial banks accept money or deposits.
+It is the maximum limit to which money supply can be affected by bringing changes in the number of money deposits deposited by the people in the market.
+The effect of the money multiplier can be seen in commercial banks of the economy.
+Commercial banks accept money or deposits.
 They keep some amount as a reserve with them and lend other shares as loans to the people.

 The amount of money that is kept as reserves by these commercial banks for the withdrawal purposes of the depositors at any time is known as the reserve ratio or the required reserve ratio or cash reserve ratio.